mathematicalthinking/encompass/UPGRADE_NOTES.md

 I need to figure out if something needs to be done about this.
 I know that the Component superclasses should be made into services.

+In particular, the ErrorHandling superclass works, but it obscures how errors are accumulated (i.e., handleErrors creates a new property in the component that typically the template accesses).
+There is an error-handling service that handles errors more explicitly, requiring the component to create a getter to access the error variable created.
+Also, components should clean these up when they unmount.

 ## Cleaning up packages and unused elements

 I've used ember-unused-components to determine that we do not have any unused components as of late 2024.